rlynjb/wandrr/about-me.md

 Hi, I'm RLyn.
 I am a self-taught, goal-oriented Front-End Developer with an enthusiasm for web technology and a long term goal of becoming an efficient programmer.
 I also love solving coding, UI/UX problems and I embrace challenges.

+I reside in Las Vegas, NV and stack I am currently using for work are: Wordpress and HTML CSS JavaScript, though I do not limit myself with mentioned technologies.
+In the meantime, I am learning indepth concepts of JavaScripts and solving coding problems/algorithms.

 -----

 ## My Experiences